 To me, water is a gift from above, a living, nourishing substance important not just for life but for quality of life as well.
 Yet water is so taken for granted that people don’t tend to think of it in health or anti-aging terms.
 They should.

-How important is water?
 Just look at a house plant when you forget to water it, and look again after you do.
+We are no different.

 Water and Heart Disease

 You’d never imagine it, but plain old water is probably one of the most overlooked tools against heart disease.
 Researchers from Loma Linda University in California confirmed this some years ago by checking the water intake of about twenty thousand well-educated men and women (ages 38 to 100) as a possible risk factor for fatal coronary artery disease (heart attacks).
 In a 2002 study (Chan), they concluded that water indeed had a strong protective association for both sexes.

 To be sure, statistical studies can only provide an indication, and are not outright proof of cause and effect.
 What was interesting to me is that the researchers here found elevated viscosity (blood thickness), volume of red blood cells (hematocrit), and fibrinogen (a protein involved in the clotting process) among individuals who drank less than two glasses of water daily compared to those who drank five or more.
 When elevated, and even at high normal range, these factors are associated with coronary heart disease.
 They make blood thicker, something I have consistently found among heart and diabetic patients.
 Elevated values, in fact, are found years before acute cardiovascular problems show up, in early stages of atherosclerosis (arterial disease) and high blood pressure.
 Such elevations can result from chronic dehydration.